Dear Reader: To navigate to other sections of text on this page, just click/press on the shaded tabs above.

 While I'm at the office there, working with you, where should I eat?

-23. Ah, Capitol Hill is a wonderful neighborhood…and my office is located in the ‘sleepier’ northern edge of it.
+23. Ah, the Downtown and Belltown areas are wonderful, interesting, colorful, lively (and even quiet, depending on where you are)…and my office is located right in between both of them.
 Tastes vary, so the best way to scout for something tasty is to click/press here to consult the oracle known as Yelp!.

 I'm not familiar with the area.
 What else is there to do nearby?

 24. Maybe a better question is, ‘What isn’t there to do nearby?’
 There are all sorts of things to do in Seattle–and lots of resources for finding them–and so I suggest starting either right Downtown or in Belltown, as my office location is literally on the boundary separating them.
 There’s always something interesting going on around here.

 Is there anything more I should know about the intensive work itself?